0xAsten/summarize-it/README.md

 Summarize is a powerful and easy-to-use Chrome extension that lets you quickly obtain a summary of content.
 Powered by advanced natural language processing technology, Summarize uses GPT-3 API to generate accurate and concise summaries of the most important information, so you can get the gist of it in seconds.

+## Features

+- Select text on web pages and summarize it using advanced language models.
+- Support for multiple languages, including English, Chinese, Spanish, and more.
+- Formatted output in a bulleted list for easy reading.
+- User-friendly prompt to guide users in providing high-quality input.
+- No more than 3-5 sentences long output for concise and coherent summaries.
+- Improved output format, now providing better readability.

+## How to Use

+1. Install the Summary Extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/summarizeit/dpnomnajbhmkdinnklciapkgcacihmnl).
+2. Click on the extension icon in the toolbar.
+3. If you want to summarize a specific part of a web page, select the text and click on the extension icon.
+4. View the formatted output summary.

 ## Getting Started

 To use the extension, you'll need to have a GPT-3 API key.
 You can sign up for an API key on the OpenAI website.
 Once you have your API key, save it to Word Study Extension: